mlabs-haskell/hydra-auction-offchain/docs/future_improvements.md

 ### `UpdateRegistry` (new)

 - Must output a list of addresses to the standing bid validator
-- Must include the signature of 1 or more delegates
+- Must include the signature of all delegates in the delegate group

 # Fully-Backed Bids